 Fayetteville Public Utilities (FPU) announced this week that the Tennessee Valley Authority (TVA) total monthly fuel cost will increase this month.

-TVA states that the overall average fuel cost rate is approximately five percent lower than the three-year average for November.
+TVA states that the overall average fuel cost rate is approximately 12 percent lower than the three-year average for November.

-As per TVA’s seasonal rate structure established in 2011, November will reflect TVA’s transition month rate, which is generally lower due to less energy used as the seasons change.
+As per TVA’s seasonal rate structure established in 2011, November will reflect TVA’s transition month rate, which generally includes lower rates.
 Beginning in December, TVA’s winter month rates will be in effect.

-To help customers with their energy costs, FPU offers a budget billing plan which averages monthly electric and natural gas bills.
-Call FPU at 433-1522 and speak with a customer service representative about budget billing.
+To help consumers with their energy costs, FPU offers a budget billing plan which averages monthly electric and natural gas bills.
+Call FPU at 433-1522 and speak with a customer service representative about the budget billing plan.

 For a complete listing of FPU electric rates, visit FPU’s website.